 In 1913, Will left Worden Grocery and went into a retail grocery partnership with James DeBoer and Glenn E. DeNise, called the James DeBoer Co.
 It was located on the west side of the river at 967 Bridge Street NW, on the northeast corner at the intersection with Lane Avenue.
 In 1913, Tante and Uncle Charlie moved across the Grand River from 151 Gold Avenue NW to 251 Union Ave NE, a few blocks northwest of Will and Rose.
 The Hauser family and the Smith family before them had lived at 151 Gold since at least 1867.
 In 1914, Will left the grocery business and became President and Treasurer of Quinn Stationery Co. at 131 Ottawa Avenue NW.
 This was between Pearl and Monroe across the street from the Michigan Trust Building, where Hauser-Owen-Ames and Uncle Charlie had their office.
 Will's daughter Marian wrote concerning her father that "he and Mr. Quinn bought out a stationery store that had been in business many years - it was on Monroe Avenue "downtown" - they had a big inventory to dispose of - dolls that were slightly imperfect and rum boxes."
 Marian went on to say that "Dad went on the road to sell rum boxes in 1914.
 At this time Germany and France and England were at war."
 She then says that "the buyer of Marshall Fields told Dad that they could not get chess sets and she gave him sample pieces of different sized sets.
 Dad came back to Grand Rapids and talked to Mr. Waddel about making these sets - he took his sample pieces - made in Grand Rapids - and went to New York to sell - business was so good he had Mother join him in New York.
 When he returned home he had to set up a factory to manufacture what he had sold."
 Rose and Will's fifth child, Jane Marie, was born November 4, 1914, at St. Mary's Hospital.
 She was baptized at St. Mary's Church by Father Felix Vogt, first cousin of Will.
 Jane's godfather was her uncle Joseph Hesse, who had recently married her aunt Louise Drueke.
 Godmother was her aunt Annette Drueke Matthews.

 On May 2, 1917, Rose's second cousin, Otilia Leuchtweis, 27, married John O'Hara, 27.
 Otilia's uncle, Father Zugelder, presided over the marriage in Detroit.
 Witnesses were Edward O'Hara of Ann Arbor and Mary Smith of Grand Rapids.
 John was a lawyer, born in New York.
 His parents were Martin and Elizabeth Dean O'Hara.
 Otilia's parents were Carl and Magdelina Leuchtweis.
 In the 1920 census, Otilia and John had a child, John, and were living at 1149 Virgina Park in Detroit.
 There is a biography of John O'Hara in the 1922 History of Detroit.
-On April 30, 1918, Will's father, William Peter Drueke, was forced out of business by a Michigan prohibition law that preceded the 18th Amendment to the U.S. Constitution by almost two years.
-He was 65.
-Wm.
-F. Drueke, Jr. recounts that when the war ended Will was left with a big supply of breech sticks.
-So he decided to make toy rakes, hoes, and shovels using the breech sticks for the handles and sell them to toy departments.
-By 1919, the business had outgrown the small building at 122 Scribner on the west side, so Will bought a larger building back on the east side of the river at the southeast corner of Marshall Avenue and the Pere Marquette Railroad.
-The Pere Marquette is now CSX.

 On November 3, 1920, Samuel Reshevsky, chess prodigy, age 8, moved to the United States from Poland with his parents, where they made a living from the talent of their child.
-William Drueke wrote that he acted as Sammy's advance agent and had Sammy "playing two games in every city west of Chicago, one in a store and one in a club.
+William Drueke wrote Samuel Reshevsky, a Child Prodigy, an account of his relationship with Sammy Reshevsky.
+He says that he acted as Sammy's advance agent and had Sammy "playing two games in every city west of Chicago, one in a store and one in a club.
 Starting in Chicago and playing at the Fair Store, it took 44 police to take care of the crowd."
 The playing had been done only in clubs until Will suggested trying department stores.
 The idea was tested at Strawbridge and Clothier in Philadelphia, and it was "a tremendous success."
 Will wrote that "I, being the only manufacturer of a line of Chessmen in this country at that time, became interested in him, not only as a business promotion of the game, but his ability to interest people that had never played the game."
 In 1924, philanthropist Julius Rosenwald made Sammy give up exhibition chess at the age of 13 so he could get an education.
 He graduated from the University of Chicago in 1933 with a degree in accounting.
 After finishing school, he worked as an accountant for a Manhattan engineering & construction firm.
 He never played chess professionally, but won the U.S. chess championship seven times.
 In 1958, he was beaten in the U.S. championship by 14-year-old Bobby Fischer, who in 1972 would become the first American to win the world chess champion.
 Samuel Reshevsky died April 8, 1992.
 The New York Times wrote at the time of his death, that he astounded the world with his feats as a boy, dominated American chess for four nearly decades, and scored spectacular victories in international tournaments.

 On July 22, 1920, the New York Times reported the results of the Masters' chess tournament on the Million Dollar Pier in Atlantic City.
 The article noted that William Drueke of Grand Rapids was one of two donors of special prizes.
 In 1921 Sammy met the world's most famous movie star and a posed publicity photo showed them playing chess while Charlie Chaplin was editing "The Kid" in his Hollywood studio.
 MY AUTOBIOGRAPHY penned by him in 1964 at age 75 recalls this encounter.
 The American Chess Bulletin for January 1922 includes a picture on page 2 and the following: